 The Model of Bobath Clinical Practice.
-(Michielsen M, Vaughan-Graham J, Holland A, Suzuki M. (2017).
+Michielsen M, Vaughan-Graham J, Holland A, Magri A, Suzuki M. (2017).
 The Bobath concept – a model to illustrate clinical practice.
 Disability and Rehabilitation, 7, 1-13.
 Figure 2, page 3)

-A clearly defined model of Bobath clinical practice is lacking in the current evidence base.
-This creates confusion as to what actually is the Bobath concept in clinical practice and leads to misinterpretation and misrepresentation.
+A clearly defined model of Bobath clinical practice has been lacking in the current evidence base.
+This creates confusion as to what actually the Bobath concept is in clinical practice and leads to misinterpretation and misrepresentation within the literature.

 The aim of this model is to identify what is unique to the Bobath concept in terms of contemporary neurorehabilitation.
 The model is not a model of ‘best practice’ and therefore does not seek to include all of the basic requirements of assessment that every therapist would routinely undertake.

 - Aspects of cinical practice that are a focus of the Bobath concept